rmoff/rmoff-blog/content/post/writing_for_devs.md

 The first of these dimensions is pretty straightforward and shouldn’t really vary.
 Whatever you write, for whomever you write it, **it has to be clear**.
 Writing clearly means everything from sentence construction and paragraph breaks through to the structure of your article.
 It can be surprisingly hard to do but is crucial if you want to write material that people will _want_ to read.

+One neat trick when it comes to clarity is to remember that _what you leave out_ is as important as what you leave in.
+This is going to be very context-specific.
+Documentation, by definition, should be comprehensive.
+A blog, on the other hand, might want to get to the point sooner and just provide a link to background material for the reader should they want it.
+Less is often more, as they say.

-Some types of writing are going to have greater scope for individuality than others, but all have the potential to be at least accessible and clear.
+Some types of writing are going to have greater scope for individuality than others, but all have the potential to at least be accessible and clear.
 For example, just because you’re writing documentation doesn’t give you a pass to copy and paste the requirements doc in all its generic and obscure complexity.
 Write documentation that you as a developer would like to read.
 It can be complex and precise, yet still accessible.

 #### Personality and Voice

-What we want to think about here is whether the voice of the author should be allowed to come through, or if that would be distracting.
-You’ll find that generally writing mediums such as a project report to stakeholders or product documentation requires a neutral voice.
-That’s not to say _boring_, but it is to say that a certain uniformity is required.
-In the case of a project report, the message mustn’t be obscured by colloquialisms and the such.
-And can you imagine the cognitive dissonance if a set of documentation were written by multiple writers each looking to stamp their personality on the pages?

-When we get to things like blogs and other types of writing we _deliberately_ want to include some personality.
-How much is up to you to calibrate with your audience and yourself.
-There is a “Goldilocks” zone here—enough personality and genuine voice coming through to convince the reader that they are reading something that was written by someone who is actually interested and informed on the matter, but not so much that it gets in the way of the content.
+This is all about whether the voice of the author should be allowed to come through in the writing.
+Sometimes this is what makes an article stand out.
+It can also be deeply distracting, so is quite a balance to get right.

 This is very much a sliding scale.
 I’ve jotted down _some_ of the characteristics you might associate with either extreme of the scale.
 This is not to say that by definition you’d put cuss words into a blog so as to convey your voice—but as an example of something that you might see at that end of the spectrum and definitely not at the other.

 <img src="/images/2023/07/03.svg" height=300/>

-For some types of writing, there’s a huge variance.
 How you decide where to pitch your voice on this scale will come down to your preference, audience, and general area and discipline.
 If you spend much time on Twitter you’ll notice that InfoSec Twitter is different from DevOps Twitter, which is different again from DataEng Twitter.
 Each has its own cliques and customs, and also a varying range to which an author’s voice shines through in published writing.

+You’ll generally find that generally writing mediums such as a project report to stakeholders or product documentation requires a neutral voice.
+That’s not to say _boring_, but it is to say that a certain uniformity is required.
+In the case of a project report, the message mustn’t be obscured by colloquialisms and the such.
+And can you imagine the cognitive dissonance if a set of documentation were written by multiple writers each looking to stamp their personality on the pages?

+When we get to things like blogs and other types of writing we _deliberately_ want to include some personality.
+How much is up to you to calibrate with your audience and yourself.
+There is a “Goldilocks” zone here—enough personality and genuine voice coming through to convince the reader that they are reading something that was written by someone who is actually interested and informed on the matter, but not so much that it gets in the way of the content.

 #### Uniformity and Standardisation